Can We Pull Carbon Dioxide Out Of the Atmosphere?

 Plants as fuel and carbon catchers

 Crops such as corn or switchgrass take carbon dioxide out of the atmosphere as they grow and can be used as a biomass energy source.
-If the crops are burned in a power plant to produce electricity, and the carbon dioxide from the smoke is captured and stored underground, carbon would be moved out of the atmosphere with an energy source.
+If the crops are burned in a power plant to produce electricity, and the carbon dioxide from the smoke is captured and stored underground, carbon would be moved out of the atmosphere.

 Planting forests and managing existing forests can help take carbon dioxide out of the atmosphere.